Discover more funding news and announcements in the Ontario 2021 Budget.

 Establishing a Canada-Wide Early Learning and Child Care System

-Budget 2021 makes a generational investment to build a Canada-wide early learning and childcare system.
+Budget 2021 makes a generational investment to build a Canada-wide early learning and childcare system with support from grants for municipalities.
 This plan will aim to reduce fees for parents with children in regulated childcare by 50 per cent on average, by 2022, with a goal of reaching $10 per day on average by 2026, everywhere outside of Quebec.

 - Budget 2021 will invest almost $30 billion over the next five years and provide permanent ongoing funding, working with provincial and territorial and Indigenous partners to support quality, not-for-profit childcare, and ensuring the needs of early childhood educators are at the heart of the system.